The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Take multiple shots quickly, but effectively.
 The continuous shooting mode or burst mode can work wonders.

-When you have an hour to pose for small family shots, you can create more interesting poses by posing each individual.
+When you have an hour to pose for small family photos, you can create more exciting poses by posing each individual.

 For large groups, I work in rows.
 For smaller groups, I create different poses for each group member.
 They still have to work together in the end for a stronger group pose.